CS3219-AY2526Sem1/cs3219-ay2526s1-project-g26/README.md

 - Submission History Related:
   - View summary of all attempted submissions
   - View a detailed submission
+- Question Related:
+  - Select the most fit question given categories and difficulties.
+  - Allow admins CRUD a question.
+  - Support bulk insert of questions and convert to SQL statements.
+- DevOps:
+  - Kubernetes Cluster (GKE) for deployment.
+  - Dockerfiles for building images.
+  - Google Cloud Build that deploys the application on GitHub push event to master branch.
+  - Rolling deployment strategy.
+  - Auto horizontal and vertical scaling.
+  - Nginx API gateway.

 ## AI Use Summary